 Histology and Fiber Type Quantifications

 Quadriceps were collected and frozen in 2-methyl-butane cooled under liquid nitrogen.
-Quadricep samples were sectioned at -20C with a thickness of 10um through the mid-belly and mounted on SuperFrost glass slides (Electron Microscopy Sciences, 71882-01).
+Quadricep samples were sectioned using a (NEED TO FIND) at -20C with a thickness of 10um through the mid-belly and mounted on SuperFrost glass slides (Electron Microscopy Sciences, 71882-01).
 For analysis of fiber cross-sectional area (CSA), fibers were identified by hematoxylin and eosin (H&E staining) and for fiber-type, muscles were stained using NADH-NBT staining.
 Each section of mouse quadricep was imaged in four times; topleft, topright, bottom-left and bottom right photos were taken.
 The images were taken using a 20x objective of an EVOS XL digital inverted microscope.
 Muscle fibers were indivdiually counted in each image and the cross-sectional area was measured by outlining 150 randomly chosen fibers per image and averaging them using ImageJ.

 Cell Culture